d-gangz/meme-generator/prompts/new-schema-table.md

 export type SelectProfile = typeof profilesTable.$inferSelect;
 ```

-## Step 2: Create the Queries
+## Step 2: Create the Queries based on the Schema

 - This file should be named like `profiles-queries.ts`.

 - This file should go in the `src/db/queries` folder.

-- This is an example of how to create the queries for the table.
+- This is an example of how to create the queries for the schema.

 ```typescript
 import { eq } from "drizzle-orm";